kivininkici/yedek/replit.md

-# KeyPanel - Key Yönetim Sistemi
+# OtoKiwi - Key Yönetim Sistemi

 ## Overview

-KeyPanel is a modern key management system designed for social media services.
+OtoKiwi is a modern key management system designed for social media services.
 It provides a secure platform for managing single-use keys through both admin and public user interfaces.
 The application features a dashboard for administrators to create and manage keys, services, and users, while providing a public interface for end users to validate keys and place orders.

 ## System Architecture